 BSI forecasts 2021 cybersecurity trends

-The Consulting Services team at BSI outlines five key trends, among many, across the cybersecurity and data governance landscape for the year ahead, demonstrating how vital information resilience will continue to be for many organizations across the globe in 2021.
+The Consulting Services team at BSI, the business improvement company, has outlined five key trends, across the cybersecurity and data governance landscape for the year ahead, demonstrating how vital information resilience will continue to be for many organizations across the globe in 2021.

-“Likewise, the almost 5,000ˡ organizations who have used the Privacy Shield for data transfers will need to revise their transfer mechanisms, and update or introduce Standard Contractual Clauses (SCCs) following the Schrems II decision.
+“The 5,000 Privacy Shield organizations will need to revise their transfer mechanisms, and update or introduce Standard Contractual Clauses (SCCs) following the Schrems II decision.
 An upswing in CCPA lawsuits and the passage of new CPRA – California Privacy Right Act, Brazil’s LGPD (Lei Geral de Proteção de Dados), New Zealand’s Privacy Act and imminent changes to Canada’s PIPEDA (Personal Information Protection and Electronic Documents Act) will keep data privacy and legal teams scrambling to stay on top of compliance requirements,” said Stephen.

 PCI DSS v4.0 is expected to be published mid-2021, providing more flexibility for achieving and maintaining compliance.
 The new standard will run parallel with Version 3.2.1 for 18 months to allow organizations time to adopt and migrate to meet the new security obligations.

 “Version 4.0 will allow for an outcome-based approach, as well as the usual prescriptive control set and validation processes that Version 3.2.1 provided.
-It will introduce more flexibility and support methodologies, enhance validation methods and procedures including new future dated controls.
-We see it as an advantage when used in environments such as the cloud that are evolving rapidly.
-As the standard attempts to keep up with evolving technology and threat landscapes we will see control areas such as encryption and monitoring develop to take account of these landscape changes.
-It is important that organizations subject to PCI are aware of the upcoming changes and effectively plan to include these in their annual road map,” according to O’Boyle.
+It will introduce more flexibility and support methodologies, enhance validation methods and procedures including new future dated controls, which we see as an advantage when used in environments such as the cloud that are evolving rapidly. according to O’Boyle.

-4. Cloud delivered defence - Secure Access Service Edge (SASE)
+- 4. Cloud delivered defense - Secure Access Service Edge (SASE)

 “Remote working has amplified the move to cloud with many workforces connecting to applications and accessing information from remote locations outside of traditional corporate networks.
 With SASE, companies are enabling remote connectivity resilience and security for an increasingly distributed workforce.
 Cloud hosting solutions have meant that the challenge of consistently protecting employees and data is adding real value for many organizations and this will continue to grow in 2021.” said O’Boyle.

 The Consulting Services team at BSI provides an expansive range of solutions to help organizations address challenges in cybersecurity, information management and privacy, security awareness and compliance.
-For more information visit bsigroup.com/cyber-ie
+For more information visit bsigroup.com/cyber-us